 Christopher K. Peace

 represents the 97th District, of the Virginia House of Delegates, which includes part of Hanover, King William, and all of New Kent County.
 Peace serves on the prominent Appropriations, Health Welfare and Institutions, Science and Technology, and General Laws (Chairman) Committees.
 He is Chairman of the General Laws Sub-committee on Housing and Chair of the Appropriations Sub-committee on Transportation.

 Peace has served as the Chairman of the Commission on Youth since 2011.
-He is a proud member of Virginia’s Conservative Caucus.
 During his service, the following organizations have honored Peace for his exemplary legislative service, including, but not limited to: the State Police Association and Virginia Sheriff’s Association legislative Rookie of the Year; Virginia Assisted Living Association, Virginia Council for Private Education, Virginia Optometric Association, Virginia Commissioner of the Revenue Association, Virginia Nurses Association, Virginia Society of Eye Physicians and Surgeons, Virginia Housing Coalition, Virginia Retail Merchants Association, Virginia Sexual and Domestic Violence Action Alliance, and the Alzheimer’s Association.
 The Virginia Chamber of Commerce recently named Peace a Champion of Free Enterprise for his A+ rating, awarded him the 2014 Excellence in Education and Workforce Development, and the 2014 Transportation Reform Advocate award.
 Peace also serves on several statewide boards important to his district, including the Criminal Justice Services Board, Joint Commission on Health Care, Virginia Commission on Youth, the Virginia Housing Commission, and the Virginia Indian Commemorative Commission.

 Ashley Hopkins Peace

-Ashley Peace is a trained commercial real estate appraiser who values commercial real estate and analyzes local real estate markets across Virginia.
-Previously, Ashley was a Senior Planner for the City of Richmond Department of Economic and Community Development and worked on large scale economic development projects including public housing redevelopment and commercial corridor revitalization.
-She holds a Master's degree in Urban Planning from VCU and is pursuing a second Master's degree in Business in Real Estate Valuation.
-She is the first formally trained Planner and real estate professional on the Hanover County Planning Commission.
+Ashley Peace is a trained commercial real estate appraiser and urban planner.
+Ashley was a Senior Planner for the City of Richmond Department of Economic and Community Development, and worked on large scale economic development projects including public housing redevelopment and commercial corridor revitalization.
+She holds a Master's degree in Urban Planning from VCU.
+She was the first formally trained Planner and real estate professional on the Hanover County Planning Commission.